ignaciodeza/qNoise/README.md

 ```
 which explicitly contains all the parameters.

-This file can be edited to better suit your needs and compiled using the same scheme provided above.
+This file together with the `runTest.sh` can be edited to better suit your needs and compiled using the same scheme provided above.

 ##References

 Please read the preprint included in the repository for further information.
-This manuscript is being prepared for its submission to a Scientific Journal
+This manuscript is being prepared for its submission to a Scientific Journal.

 ##Collaboration